 - Maintenance and Compliance – Advising on maintaining a Washington nonprofit under Washington State law and 501(c)(3) tax-exempt status under IRS Code sec.
 501(c)(3), including unrelated business income and compliance with lobbying restrictions.

 - Taxes – Advice on legal side of federal, state, and local taxes.
 We recommend consulting with an accountant for assistance filing or calculating taxes.

 - Employment –Advising on personnel policies, employment contracts, and confidentiality agreements.

 - Real Estate – Advising on real estate property leases, purchase and sale agreements.

 - Intellectual Property – Advising on intellectual property issues, including registration of trademarks, copyright protection, license agreements, or website-related agreements.
 Only general information.
 We do not provide legal assistance with patents.

 - Risk and Liability Assessment – Advising on risk and liability including waiver and release forms, and general advice on insurance coverage.
-We recommend consulting with an accountant for assistance filing or calculating taxes.
+We recommend speaking with an insurance broker for in-depth insurance needs.